Writing & Printing Checks

 Can I edit a check after printing it?
 No — printed checks are locked.
 Use void and reissue to correct a mistake; the replacement draft is editable before you print it.

 Does writing a check create the journal entry for me?
 Yes.
-The categories on the check become the journal entry line items, and the check total is credited against your bank account.
+The category (or split categories) you choose become the journal entry’s line items, and the amount you enter is credited against your bank account.
 When the check prints, its number becomes the entry’s reference number.

 Can I split one check across several budget categories?
-Yes — click Add Category when writing the check and enter an amount for each account.
-The lines must add up to the check total.
+Yes — click Split across categories when writing the check and enter an amount for each account.
+Enter the check’s total Amount first; the split lines must add up to that amount.

 The print is misaligned on my checks.
 Print a calibration page from Check Settings and adjust the horizontal/vertical offsets.
 Also make sure your browser’s print dialog is set to 100% scale with no “fit to page” option.